-Money Market Instruments Money Market Instruments, including certificates of deposit, commercial paper, bankers' acceptances, collateralised borrowing and lending obligations, negotiable certificates of deposit, government debt securities, floating rate/variable rate notes and other short-term government debt obligations may be used for cash management purposes.
-Debt securities referenced in this paragraph and below in respect of "Other Liquid Assets"

-may be either fixed or floating rate, and may be investment grade or noninvestment grade.
-The Portfolio shall not utilise money market instruments to any substantial degree.
+Money Market Instruments Money Market Instruments, including certificates of deposit, commerci bankers' acceptances, collateralised borrowing and lending oblinegotiable certificates of deposit, government debt securities, rate/variable rate notes and other short-term government debt obligating be used for cash management purposes.
+Debt securities reference paragraph and below in respect of "Other Liquid Assets" may be either floating rate, and may be investment grade or non-investment grade portfolio shall not utilise money market instruments to any substantial ligations, floating ions may ed in this r fixed or ade.
+The -- --

 UCITS The Portfolio may invest in other UCITS, including exchange traded funds, which pursue a similar investment strategy or which facilitate the Investment Manager in effecting the investment strategy of the Portfolio.
 Non-UCITS The Portfolio may invest in non-UCITS which are eligible in accordance with the UCITS requirements and the requirements of the Central Bank.

-ETFs (which will be UCITS or eligible non-UCITS) The Portfolio may invest in ETFs as alternatives to directly purchasing the underlying equity securities and for cash management purposes.
-The Portfolio's investment in ETFs may include ETFs which embed some or all of the financial derivative instruments included beneath the sub-heading "Financial Derivative Instruments" below.
+ETFs (which will be The Portfolio may invest in ETFs as alternatives to directly purchasing the UCITS or eligible non- underlying equity securities and for cash management purposes.
+The Portfolio's UCITS) investment in ETFs may include ETFs which embed some or all of the financial , derivative instruments included beneath the sub-heading "Financial Derivative Instruments" below.